MSF psychologist Marina Spyridaki.

 Crying, he showed me videos on his phone of his family crawling across the border between Iran and Turkey.
-He needed to get the weight off his chest, because he felt he had to remain strong in front of his family.
+He needed to get the weight off his chest because he felt he had to remain strong in front of his family.

-Many of the refugees talks about their fears.
+Many of the refugees talk about their fears.
 ‘At night I feel afraid,’ said one father.
 ‘I and my family are sleeping in the entrance of the Captain Elias hotel.
 There is no electricity.
 I worry that my wife and my children are not safe.’

 A single mother, travelling alone with her daughter, told me how scared she was to be living in the open, and how terrified she was that something bad would happen to them.

 She was escaping violence at home, she said, and had left Afghanistan for her daughter’s sake.

 "They treat us like animals"